CST BLOG

 All Posts

 Antibodies are core components of ELISA kits that have been heavily implicated in the reproducibility crisis—the growing realization that the results of many scientific experiments cannot be repeated.
-Addressing this issue requires researchers to be careful with product selection, and antibody manufacturers to ensure that only the highest quality, most rigorously validated products reach the market.
-Critically, antibodies should demonstrate high specificity for their targets and be proven to work in the applications stated on the product datasheet.
+Addressing this issue requires researchers to be careful with product selection and antibody manufacturers to ensure that only the highest quality, most rigorously validated products reach the market.
+Critically, antibodies should demonstrate high specificity for their targets and be proven to work in the applications listed on the product datasheet.

 Our antibodies form the basis of our ready-to-use FastScan, PathScan®, and PathScan® Rapid Protocol (RP) ELISA kits, all of which are configured in a sandwich assay format for superior target specificity compared to direct and indirect ELISA.
 By identifying optimal antibody pairs and carrying out all of the assay development and validation up front when designing and producing our ELISA kits, we safeguard the quality of your data throughout the entire duration of your project.

-ELISA Kit Lot Testing Requirements
+ELISA Kit Validation & Lot Testing Requirements

 Before making any new ELISA kit lot available to researchers, we run a comprehensive series of tests.
-These serve to confirm that the new lot has high specificity for the target of interest (low background signal), comparable sensitivity to the current lot (similar limit of detection), and the capacity to produce a sensitivity curve with a broad dynamic range.
+These confirm that the new lot has high specificity for the target of interest (low background signal), comparable sensitivity to the current lot (similar limit of detection), and the capacity to produce a sensitivity curve with a broad dynamic range.

 The types of tests that we perform include the following: